Top 10 Best Rhythm Guitarists

+Keith created a one-of-a-kind sound.
+You knew it was him from the second you heard the first note.
 He laid down some of the most recognizable and memorable grooves of all time.
-In my opinion he is the be ever.
+In my opinion, he is the best ever.

 John Lennon made the guitar speak.
-Listen to Come Together, Cold Turkey, Revolution, I Want You or Yer Blues for prime examples.
+Listen to Come Together, Cold Turkey, Revolution, I Want You, or Yer Blues for prime examples.
 His solos on Get Back and The Ballad of John and Yoko are brilliantly simple and to the point.
 A true original and classic guitarist!

-Just a superb solid player - unique hard playing style - one of the best ever - honed in all night German stints - drove on the best band ever and he knew it!
+Just a superb, solid player - unique hard playing style - one of the best ever - honed in all-night German stints - drove on the best band ever, and he knew it!

-Oh My God!
+Oh my God!
 The incredible amount of riffs he wrote, the fact he could sing perfectly, write an amazing amount of awesome songs...

 Oh!
 And when it comes to playing guitar, he's a genius.
-Maybe he isn't the most talented (though he's damn close) but he's got something: passion!
+Maybe he isn't the most talented (though he's damn close), but he's got something: passion!
 Just listen to the way he plays at Live at Leeds (and he was depressed that day!) and Live at the Isle of Wight and let him kick your ass.

-No one has written so many awesomme, unmistacable and original riffs as scott ian.
-You can tell right away which song Anthrax or S.O.D song you're listening too.
-Also a man who has mastered both the relentless down picking style of thrash and also how to play groove riffs.
-And you have to mention his unique guitar sound, that rly crunchy guitar sound that so many metal bands use these days!
+No one has written so many awesome, unmistakable, and original riffs as Scott Ian.
+You can tell right away which Anthrax or S.O.D song you're listening to.
+Also, he is a man who has mastered both the relentless down-picking style of thrash and how to play groove riffs.
+And you have to mention his unique guitar sound, that really crunchy guitar sound that so many metal bands use these days!

 Another strong rhythm player.
 And who's surprised?
 This is the top ten rhythm guitar players, after all, and Scott Ian is a member of the Big Four of Thrash.
 Rhythm guitarists in that illustrious crew have to be tight, and Mr. Ian is no exception.

 The mastermind of Anthrax's monstrous, infectious riff.
 He's THE MAN and the walking dude.
 His presence on stage is just awesome.
 Thank you for your music.

-It's not easy, keeping up with Ace Frehley.
-Much less laying the rhythmic backdrop for the Space Ace's melodic leads to soar over!
+It's not easy keeping up with Ace Frehley, much less laying the rhythmic backdrop for the Space Ace's melodic leads to soar over!